danieltott/craft-sidebar-admin-links/README.md

 ## Requirements

-This plugin requires Craft CMS 3.0.0-beta.23 or later.
+This plugin requires Craft CMS 4

+For Craft 3, see the [Craft 3 branch](https://github.com/danieltott/craft-sidebar-admin-links/tree/craft3)

 ## Installation